 - Cucumbers – requires a trellis

 As well, consider adding some colorful flowers such as petunias, marigolds, or roses to attract beneficial insects to help pollinate your patio garden.

 Looking for quality heirloom seeds?
 Check out our seed collection at Ready Gardens.

 My Personal Experience

-On a personal note, even though I have an area of my yard devoted to larger-scale gardening, it is simple not large enough for what I want to accomplish, and I have decided to extend my garden on a back patio.
+On a personal note, even though I have an area of my yard devoted to larger-scale gardening, it is simply not large enough for what I want to accomplish, and I have decided to extend my garden on a back patio.
 This is the area where I have my herbs, lettuces and bush variety vegetable plants growing.
 I have found that I prefer container gardening because weeds are less likely to invade the growing space and the plants are so close I pay more attention to how they are growing.

 I have utilized a lot of grow bags in my patio garden.
-In the grow bags, have planted potatoes, onions and strawberries and they are really doing great.
+In the grow bags, have planted potatoes, onions, and strawberries and they are really doing great.
 I have my herbs and radishes planted in ceramic containers.
-My green beans, tomatoes and cucumbers are still not ready to be set out, but I plan on using 5-gallon plastic containers for them.
+My green beans, tomatoes, and cucumbers are still not ready to be set out, but I plan on using 5-gallon plastic containers for them.

 As one wise man once said, “There are never problems, only solutions.”
 Even though we don’t live in the sprawling countryside, you can still enjoy organic, homegrown vegetables and fruits from the convenience of your patio.
 This small investment will help your family save money at the grocery store, eat more healthy and have a lovely scenery to enjoy during the summer months.